Kyle022-kn/LinguaTrack-AI-week8/replit.md

 - **Created user authentication system with database persistence**
 - **Set up database schema and storage layer**
 - **Connected frontend authentication to database API**
+- **Fixed critical security vulnerability: Server now enforces "learner" role for all new registrations (no client-controlled role assignment)**

 ## Configuration Notes
 - The Vite dev server is configured to work with Replit's proxy system